mrbusche/backseatfan.com/_posts/2010-07-16-brett-favre-interview-mens-journal.md

   <blockquote>
     <p>
       Favre talked about the fun he had last season, which was arguably the best of his career.
-He threw 33 touchdown passes and only seven interceptions. &#8220;I’ve had games when I almost threw seven picks,” Favre told Rodrick, laughing.
+He threw 33 touchdown passes and only seven interceptions.
+"I’ve had games when I almost threw seven picks,” Favre told Rodrick, laughing.
 “It was unreal.
 Before last year, I’d reached a point where I was sitting in meetings with guys 15 years younger than me thinking, What the hell am I doing here?
 Football became work.
 But last year it went back to being a game.”
     </p>
   </blockquote>